 Clients learn that while their binge eating feels impulsive, the way they use food actually follows a pattern.
 This pattern is related to deficits in dealing with difficult emotions.
 Clients learn how emotion dysregulation starts with an external or internal trigger.
-Triggers create negative emotions and result in binge eating due to insufficient coping skills and a low expectation that emotions can be handled this upset differently than they have in the past.
+Triggers create negative emotions and result in binge eating due to insufficient coping skills and a low expectation that emotions can be handled differently than they have in the past.
 At this point, the urge to stop the emotional suffering intensifies.
 Clients feel compelled to use binge eating which eventually returns them to a more regulated state.

 Additionally, clients learn the role that binge eating plays in their lives.

 Reasons for overeating are plentiful.
 Some may use overeating to keep others away, to avoid intimacy, to punish themselves or others.
 Some to cope with stress or to feel in control of something.
 Whatever the reason, we honor that the client faced a great difficulty in their life.
 At some point, he/she found some sense of safety and predictability through food, even if it was also unhelpful at the same time.
 When clients understand that they reacted in a way that made sense in the often powerless situations they were in, they begin to gain insight into overeating.
 Shame is reduced.
 Change can begin.